iree-org/iree/iree/samples/variables_and_state/README.md

-For example, to use IREE's `dylib-llvm-aot` target, which is optimized for CPU execution using LLVM, refer to the [documentation](https://google.github.io/iree/deployment-configurations/cpu-dylib/) and compile the imported `counter.mlir` file using `iree-translate`:
+For example, to use IREE's `dylib-llvm-aot` target, which is optimized for CPU execution using LLVM, refer to the [documentation](https://google.github.io/iree/deployment-configurations/cpu-dylib/) and compile the imported `counter.mlir` file using `iree-compile`:

 ```
-../iree-build/iree/tools/iree-translate \
+../iree-build/iree/tools/iree-compile \
     -iree-mlir-to-vm-bytecode-module \
     -iree-hal-target-backends=dylib-llvm-aot \
     -iree-input-type=mhlo \